Chiane165/BORGONIA-Portfolio/README.md

 Element: navLinks

-Interaction: Clicking the hamburger toggles visibility of the nav links (mobile menu).
+Interaction: Clicking the hamburger toggles visibility of the nav links (mobile menu or 1000px Below).